volodymyrrudyi/volodymyrrudyi.github.io/_posts/2016-01-06-polymer-vs-reactjs.markdown

 **React.js** is the JavaScript library that allows to decompose UI into small reusable Components brought to us by Facebook.

-**Polymer** is the library to create reusable web-components created by Google.
+**Polymer** is the library to create reusable web-components developed by Google.

 As you can see, both libraries are maintained by world's biggest companies, so they are constantly being improved by the most talented engineers.